Cars and Trucks and Climate Change

 Why Drive an Electric Vehicle?

-Electric cars are fun to drive, cheaper to fuel, and better for Maine’s environment, economy, and energy independence than gas-powered cars.
+Electric vehicles are fun to drive, cheaper to fuel, and better for Maine’s environment, economy, and energy independence than gas-powered cars.
 As gasoline-electric hybrids become increasingly common, a new era of “plug-in” electric cars is shaping the future of transportation.
 These cars on the roads and available at dealerships across the state, and they’re a smart choice for Mainers.
 While there are plug-in electric cars that are fully electric, you can also find plug-in electric cars that take some gasoline as well to extend their range of travel.
 Our electricity mix here in Maine is one of the cleanest in the country, and that makes plug-in electric cars far more environmentally friendly than even the most efficient hybrid car.

 What’s also surprising to many people is that electric cars are a choice that makes sense financially and environmentally.
 Many plug-in electric cars are now comparable in price to conventional cars, especially when you factor in the federal tax credit (anywhere between $2500 and $7500).
 People are now finding used electric cars that are even more affordable.
 Interested in learning what the comparative costs of fueling your car with gas or electricity would be where you live?
 Check out this tool from the Department of Energy.